pyOpenSci/lessons/clean-modular-code/clean-code-present.md

 slideshow:
   slide_type: slide
 ---
-# This code is PEP8 compliant -- why?
+# Could this code be more clear?
 def do_stuff(a, b):
     print("Result:", a + b)
     return a + b